faraway1nspace/PCRD_JAGS_demo/README.md

 <b> First-capture vs. Full-capture </b>

 Users interested in either a) individual heterogeneity, or b) estimating recruitment processes should use the full-capture models.
-An advantge of the first-capture model is that users can model intial capture probabilities as different from subsequent recapture probabilities (the p!=c specification in Program MARK).
+An advantge of the first-capture model is that users can model intial capture probabilities as being different from subsequent recapture probabilities (i.e., the p!=c specification in Program MARK).
+WARNING: users interested in the first-capture conditioning should familiarize themselves with the WinBUGS 'zeros trick' for exotic Likelihood functions (The model uses a conditional multinomial distribution, the evaluation of which makes the JAGS Syntax somewhat daunting noob-users).

 <b> Customizing For Other Studies: The Hierarchical Model Hyper-Priors </b>